DoudGaya/thepos-apis/DOCUMENTATION_INDEX.md

 ## ✨ What You Have Now

-A fully functional ThePOS platform with:
+A fully functional NillarPay platform with:

 ✅ Real payment processing (Paystack)
 ✅ Real service purchases (VTU.ng)